jbrisbin/vcloud/amqp-appender/README.markdown

   DEBUG.com.jbrisbin.vcloud.session.CloudStore

-I'm planning on making this configurable.
-You'd then pass a pattern the appender would format into the routing key.
-When I get time.
+This is configurable, so if you'd rather have the level on the end, you can invert the `queueNameFormatString` to "%2$s.%1$s".
+Check the Javadoc for java.util.Formatter for all the options when creating formatting strings.

-The "correlationId" property is a concatenation of `appenderId` and `System.currentTimeMillis()`.
+The `correlationId` property is a concatenation of `appenderId` and `System.currentTimeMillis()`.
+This isn't configurable.

 ### Aggregating Events ###